jyztintan/tp/docs/UserGuide.md

 Realodex is **tailor-made for the real estate industry**, offering **custom tools and features** that align with the everyday workflows of real estate agents.

 - **Enhanced Productivity**: Access and manage your client database efficiently.
-- **Intuitive Interface & Features**: Our user-friendly interface is designed for quick learning, enabling you to navigate and utilize Realodex with ease.
+- **Intuitive Interface & Features**: Our user-friendly interface is designed for quick learning, enabling you to navigate and utilise Realodex with ease.
 - **Focus on Core Goals**: Allows you to dedicate more time to closing deals and fostering client relationships.

 <box type="tip" header = "**New to Realodex?**">
-This guide provides detailed documentation on Realodex's features, FAQs, and upcoming updates.
-Start enhancing your real estate operations today by exploring the <a href="#quick-start">Quick Start</a> section.
+This guide provides detailed documentation on Realodex's features, FAQs, and upcoming updates. <a href="#getting-started">Start</a> enhancing your real estate operations today!
 </box>

 --------------------------------------------------------------------------------------------------------------------